-A comprehensive information package will be developed to assist potential proponents develop intensive agriculture on Crown land, including portions of Crown land with existing interests, unallocated Crown land and Reserves.
+A comprehensive information package and website has been developed to assist potential proponents develop intensive agriculture on Crown land, including portions of an existing Pastoral Lease or other Crown land for example, unallocated Crown land or unmanaged reserves.
 The package will assist proponents to understand opportunities, risks, timeframes and costs associated with applications as well as processes they will undergo.

-The package will also contain the tools required to obtain government approvals and licences with guides to negotiate Native Title, Aboriginal heritage and associated considerations
+The package also contains the tools required to obtain government approvals and a guide and overview on negotiating an Indigenous Land Use Agreement and associated considerations.

 The Water for Food West Kimberley program is a joint venture between the Department of Water and the Department of Lands and comprises four complementary and interrelated sub-projects.